Getting your Lawn Mower Ready for Spring

 After your lawn mower has been sitting in the shed all winter long, it’s important to check the engine oil before starting it up.
 Most lawn mowers benefit from changing the oil at least once per year.
 If your oil needs changing, here are step-by-step instructions on how to change your lawn mower’s oil:

-- Before you do any work to your lawn mower, it is important to REMOVE THE SPARK PLUG CABLE.
+- Before you do any work on your lawn mower, it is important to REMOVE THE SPARK PLUG CABLE.
 This will keep the mower from accidentally starting up during repair.

 - Once the spark plug cable is removed, remove the drain plug and tilt the mower back to empty the old oil.